data protection

 Content of a data processing contract

-- commitment to us as responsible parties
+- Commitment to us as responsible parties

 - Duties and rights of the controller

-- categories of data subjects
+- Categories of data subjects

-- type of personal data
+- Type of personal data

-- type and purpose of data processing
+- Type and purpose of data processing

 - Subject and duration of data processing

-- place of data processing
+- Place of data processing

-- measures to ensure data security
+- To ensure data security measures

 - to maintain a data processing register